beastrc/learn-web3_dapp/subgraph/punks01/README.md

 ## Setup the localnode

-A docker-compose file is already setup for you, we won't detail it, just keep in mind to acquire an API key from alchemy service and run the following command directly from root folder:
+A docker-compose file is already setup for you, we won't detail it, just keep in mind to acquire an API key from alchemy service and run the following command:

 ```bash
 sudo ETHEREUM_RPC=mainnet:https://eth-mainnet.alchemyapi.io/v2/<API-KEY> docker-compose up